 Carotid Artery Stenosis

-After identifying the narrowed artery during an angiogram, your physician will enlarge the narrowed section with wire-mesh stents and high-pressure balloons to open the narrowed vessel segment.
-This will improve blood flow to the brain and reduce the possibility of future strokes.
-Most patients stay overnight for observation and go home in the morning.
+After we identify the narrowed artery during an angiogram, we enlarge the narrowed section with wire-mesh stents and high-pressure balloons.
+This improves blood flow to the brain and reduces the possibility of future strokes.
+You will likely stay overnight for observation and go home in the morning.

 We decide whether to treat you with surgery or stenting based on combination of factors and we will discuss it with you in detail during your office visit.
 Both procedures are very safe, with a less than three percent rate of any complication.